ManasVerma007/exp-characteristics-scr-iitk/experiment/experiment-name.md

-To plot V-I characteristics of SCR.
+## Plot V-I characteristics of SCR.